computervisionpro/EDA-and-Machine-Learning/README.md

 ## Prediction of test data

-To test, I first read the csv file, did some checks to see if it has any null values.
+For prediction, I first read the csv file, did some checks to see if it has any null values.
 Then I scaled the test data, selected those 35 features that I considered while training and predicted the outcome with our final model.
 Then I appended the prediction with test file and saved it as `test_set_prediction.csv`